Western Gateway Dog Park

 Rules & Regulations

 This off-leash dog park and oak grove are designed for dogs who like to play together.
-If you need a separate exercise space for your dog, we ask you to use the multi-purpose training yard beyond the small dog area.
+If you need a separate exercise space for your dog, we ask you to use one of the empty yards.

 For everyone's safety, all dogs should be leashed when entering and exiting the dog park and oak grove.